 Focus on your goals and reward yourself at the end of your no-spend challenge.
 Hopefully, you feel accomplished and are one step closer to managing your finances better.

-Have you started or completed your no spend challenge yet?
-I’d love to hear from you!
-Let me know how you guys do.
+Have you started or completed a no spend challenge yet?
+I’d love to hear from you!how you guys get on.